-Calculation Template for Last Day of Test Match
+Calculation Template for Reserve Day

-This template applies to any interruption on the last day which causes a loss in actual playing time, (i.e. an interruption longer than the amount of extra time available) and where play resumes after the scheduled tea interval.
+This template applies to any interruption on the Reserve Day which causes a loss in actual playing time, (i.e., an interruption longer than the amount of extra time available) and where play resumes after the scheduled tea interval.

-Where play resumes prior to tea, then the calculation of overs remaining in the day is performed as per Days 1-4, with the scheduled time for the last hour affected only by the adding of any extra time.
-Lines A, B, C, D and E should be completed at the start of an interruption on the final day.
+Where play resumes prior to tea, then the calculation of overs remaining in the day is performed as per Appendix G with the scheduled time for the last hour affected only by the adding of any extra time.
+Lines A, B, C, D and E should be completed at the start of an interruption on the reserve day.